 Continue to breathe in (inhale) and then hold your breath for about 10 seconds, or for as long as it is comfortable.
 Before you breathe out (exhale), release your finger from the top of the counter.
 Keep your inhaler upright and remove it from your mouth.

 Shake your inhaler again for 5 seconds and repeat steps 2 to 4.

 Actuation counter: The actuation counter on top of the inhaler will monitor the amount of medication remaining and help you know when to refill your prescription.

 Put the cover back on the mouthpiece after use.
 Rinse your mouth with water and spit it out.
 Don’t swallow the water.

 The counter for your SYMBICORT inhaler is found at the top of the metal canister.
 The arrow points to the number of inhalations, or puffs, remaining.
 After you have primed the inhaler for the first time, the counter will read either 120 or 60, depending on which size was provided to you.

 Each time you release a puff from the inhaler, the counter will count down.

 You should clean the white mouthpiece of the SYMBICORT inhaler every 7 days.
-To clean the mouthpiece, remove the grey mouthpiece cover.
+Remove the gray mouthpiece cover by squeezing gently at both sides, then pulling out.
 Use a clean, dry cloth to wipe the inside and outside of the white mouthpiece.

 When you are finished cleaning the mouthpiece, place the cover back over the mouthpiece.